unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 What happens if the first one passes and the second not?

 5. Does the user object exists in the requestContext?
 So far I used the userId exclusively and fetched the user if needed on the fly.

+6. configureOrdersModule --> ensureCartForUser: Can we apply the same logic as for the api --> getOrderCart function?

+7. OrderDiscountable does not seem to be resolved correctly.

+8. Is the function addDiscount in order helpers used somewhere?